Docs/ Add Human Approval Gates to CI/CD Pipelines

 Audit trail

-When Vouch tokens are exchanged for STS credentials, the deployer’s email and domain are embedded as STS session tags.
-These appear in CloudTrail under userIdentity.sessionContext.webIdFederationData, providing a clear chain from YubiKey tap to deployment action:
+The deployer’s email and domain are embedded as STS session tags and appear in CloudTrail under userIdentity.sessionContext.webIdFederationData, providing a clear chain from YubiKey tap to deployment action:

 {